 3 Ways to Pot 1 Pool Ball

-You know I like to keep things simple.
+You know I like to keep things as simple as possible.
 Firstly, split up into three sections; the left section (L), the centre section (C) and the right section (R).
 The diagram below is not to scale but will help you visualise a pocket pinch in action on a half-ball cut shot.

 As the diagram states – All 3 variations of this shot result in the red object ball going into the pocket: